LiLabZhaohua/PacBioWorkflow/README.md

 1, *.Assembly.CAGECorrected.PASCorrected.Sorted.gpd

-This file contains final assembly in GenePred (gpd) file, supported by LRs, CAGE and PAS peaks or RefSeq ends.
+This file contains final assembly in GenePred (gpd) format, supported by LRs, CAGE and PAS peaks or RefSeq ends.

 2, *.Assembly.CAGECorrected.PASCorrected.IntactReadsSubisoforms.txt

-This file contains mapping of intact LRs to assembly.
+This file contains the mapping of intact LRs to assembly.